El Dorado (1966 film): Production

 Leigh Brackett wrote the original script, which she described as "the best script I had ever done in my life.
 It wasn't tragic, but it was one of those things where Wayne died at the end."
-However, she said that as production neared, "the more we got into doing Rio Bravo over again the sicker I got, because I hate doing things over again.
+However, she said that as production neared, "the more we got into doing Rio Bravo over again, the sicker I got, because I hate doing things over again.
 And I kept saying to Howard I did that, and he'd say it was okay, we could do it over again."

 Mitchum later said: "When Howard called me, I said, 'What's the story?' and he said, 'No story, just characters' and that's the way it was.
 Did one scene, put it away, did another, put it away."

 Cinematographer Harold Rosson had retired in 1958, but Hawks persuaded him to come back to work.
 After making the film, Rosson resumed his retirement permanently.
-El Dorado was shot in Technicolor at Old Tucson Studios just west of Tucson, Arizona as well as in and around Kanab, Utah from October 1965 to January 1966.
+El Dorado was shot in Technicolor at Old Tucson Studios just west of Tucson, Arizona, and in and around Kanab, Utah, from October 1965 to January 1966.

 The film was Wayne's 138th picture and was filmed before The War Wagon, but its release was delayed so that Paramount's Nevada Smith with Steve McQueen would not have to compete with a John Wayne film at the box office.
 El Dorado finally reached the theatres in June 1967, a month after The War Wagon had opened.
-The film was the only screen pairing between Wayne and Mitchum; though they both appear in The Longest Day, they share no scenes in that film.
+The film was the only screen pairing between Wayne and Mitchum, though they both appear separately in The Longest Day (1962).

 El Dorado is the second of three films directed by Hawks about a sheriff defending his office against belligerent outlaw elements, coming after Rio Bravo (1959) and before Rio Lobo (1970), both also starring Wayne in similar roles.

-The poem repeated in the film and paraphrased in the theme song is "Eldorado," a ballad poem by Edgar Allan Poe.
+The poem repeated in the film and paraphrased in the theme song is "Eldorado", a ballad poem by Edgar Allan Poe.
 The paintings in the credits are those of artist Olaf Wieghorst, who makes a brief appearance as Swede Larsen in the film.
 The musical score was composed by Nelson Riddle.
 Footage from El Dorado was later incorporated into the opening montage of Wayne's final film, The Shootist, to illustrate the backstory of Wayne's character.